 Deborah is an exceptional mentoring leader who is able to guide, instruct, empower, and instill accountability and transparency throughout departmental functions.
 She possess outstanding communication, customer service, team building, and leadership skills.
 Deborah holds a BS in Accounting, an MS in Accounting, and a CPA license.

 Ozan has attained a Bachelor’s degree in Electrical Engineering from the University of Washington in Seattle, WA.
 Since he graduated in 2006, he has focused his career development in leading the field of Industrial Automation and Controls Engineering.
 He started his career automating wood handling and paper mill facilities.
 Since 2009, he has been applying his experience to engineer hydro plants and fish facilities for Tacoma Power, a part of Tacoma Public Utilities.
 He is currently managing a team of engineers and engineering technicians for the maintenance, modernization and automation of new and existing hydro plants and fish facilities within the “Tacoma Power – Generation” group.

 Eric is a Professional Engineer and Project Management Professional who has been working in the utility industry since 2005.
-He has held positions within Idaho Power Company as a Transmission Line Design Engineer, Project Leader, Engineering Leader of Stations Engineering and Design, and currently serves as the Senior Manager of Transmission and Distribution Engineering and Construction Projects.
-He grew up in Boise, graduating in 2003 from Boise State University (Go Big Blue!) with a Bachelors of Science in Civil Engineering degree and earned his Masters in Business Administration degree in 2010 from the same university.
+He is currently the Senior Manager of Transmission and Distribution Engineering and Construction Projects at Idaho Power Company.
+He grew up in Boise, graduating in 2003 from Boise State University (Go Big Blue!) with a Bachelors of Science in Civil Engineering and earned his Masters in Business Administration in 2010 from the same university.
 Outside of work Eric loves being outside mountain biking, rafting, skiing, fishing, or just generally enjoying nature and sunny skies.
 He lives in a small suburb of Boise (Eagle, ID) with his wife, daughter, and two sons.